acm-uiuc/til/_til/ruby/use-a-case-statement-as-a-cond-statement.md

+---
-# Use A Case Statement As A Cond Statement
+title: Use A Case Statement As A Cond Statement
+category: ruby
+---

 Many languages come with a feature that usually takes the name _cond statement_.
 It is essentially another way of writing an _if-elsif-else_